-The REPLICATE Project, a five-year European pilot project, has brought together Bristol, San Sebastian and Florence to explore this question.
-The work of the Bristol pilot aims to improve quality of life in the Ashley, Easton and Lawrence Hill area by working with people to explore how technology could help to tackle issues.
+The REPLICATE Project, a five-year European pilot project, brought together Bristol, San Sebastian and Florence to explore this question.
+The work of the Bristol pilot aimed to improve quality of life in the Ashley, Easton and Lawrence Hill area by working with people to explore how technology could help to tackle issues.

 REPLICATE stands for REnaissance in PLaces with Innovative Citizenship And TEchnology.

-The project has three themes:
+The project had three themes:

 Bristol partners include Bristol City Council, University of Bristol, University West of England, NEC, Co-Wheels, Esoterix, Route Monkey, Zeetta Networks, Bristol Is Open and Toshiba.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 691735.